ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ## Inference

-Classifier-free diffusion guidance greatly improves sample quality (not really sure where to put this, probably in training section, right?)

 ### Scheduler

+Inference time schedulers are determined by pre-defined algorithms through previous literature.
+They are just initialized and applied to latent denoising to determine the amount of noise to be removed.

 ### U-Net

+Pass in two of everything to U-Net for classifier-free guidance.
+Concatenated x (latent (sampled noise)) with itself, t (number of timesteps to remove noise) with itself, and conditioning c (empty prompt concatenated on to actual text prompt).

 ### Conditioning (Prompt)

-Empty conditioning - classifier free guidance, passed through CLIP, used to condition U-Net
+Empty conditioning - classifier free guidance, passed through CLIP, used to condition U-Net.
+Classifier-free diffusion guidance greatly improves sample quality.

 ### Decoder